krish-910/GSoC_IA/Task-2_nrc_docs_analysis/README.md

 This script processes preprocessed text data and identifies the top 10 most frequent topics in the documents.
 It creates a Clustergrammer-compatible matrix indicating the presence of these topics in each document and saves the results in an output file.

 *Usage:*
+1. Install dependency like internetarchive , warcio using pip.
+(Ex - pip install internetarchive, pip install warcio)
-1. Ensure you have the necessary input file (`output.txt`) containing preprocessed text data and document markers.
+2. Ensure you have the necessary input file (`output.txt`) and (text_file_urls.txt) containing preprocessed text data alongwith document markers and text file containing       all urls.
-2. Run the script.
+3. Run the script.

 *Output:*
 The script generates a Clustergrammer-compatible output file with rows representing documents and columns representing the top 10 topics, along with binary indicators of topic presence.